Manuel-Research-Group/DT-FGD/README.md

 ## 6  Licence

-* All **new** code in this repository: **CC‑BY‑NC 4.0**.
+* All code in this repository is released under **MIT License**.
+* See LICENSE.txt for the full text.

 ### Original FGD code

-This project links to, but **does not redistribute**, the reference implementation released by Gu et al.  Please ensure you `git submodule update --init` after cloning.
-Copyright remains with the original authors; all usage must follow their terms.
+This project links to the reference implementation by Gu et al. at FilteredGuidedDiffusion/, which is licensed under MIT in their repository.
+The submodule retains its original copyright and license.
+Please run git submodule update --init after cloning.

 ---